BogdanIrimie/DistributedMonitoring/README.md

 ##Test/Stress the system

-Fallow the guide on https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Testing
+Fallow the guide on the [test page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Testing)

 ##Interacting with the monitoring system